theilluminatus/litapp/docs/index.md

 ## Frequently Asked Questions

-If you encounter a problem or have a feature request, please check my [TODO list](https://github.com/theilluminatus/litapp/blob/master/TODO.md) first.
+If you encounter a problem or have a feature request, please check the app's settings and my [TODO list](https://github.com/theilluminatus/litapp/blob/master/TODO.md) first.

 ### Errors